...

 1. Thank you so much for your feedback Katharina 🙂 .

 You probably read this post: Save taxes with shares?
 This is how it works in Switzerland! - If not, please read it briefly...
-Then, in addition: Depending on the volume of your option transactions, these could arouse the suspicion that you are trading "for profit".
-To avoid this tax penalty, it is recommended to use option trades (if at all) only as a hedging strategy.
-If you still want to trade "at will", you should keep the volume small compared to your regular income, etc., so as not to give the wrong impression here.
-This is not a guarantee of course, besides I'm not a tax expert - this is simply the info I have 🙂
+In addition: Depending on the volume of your options transactions, these could give rise to the suspicion that you are trading "acquisitively".
+To avoid this tax penalty, it is recommended that you only use options transactions (if at all) as a hedging strategy.
+If you still want to trade "at will", you should keep the volume small compared to your regular income etc. so as not to give the wrong impression.
+Of course, this is not a guarantee, and I am not a tax expert - this is simply the information I have 🙂

 Leave a Reply